 In addition to the splendid towers and domes and the bridges spanning the Vltava River, the city also offers unique panoramas for our enjoyment at other locations.

 Prague’s attractions, its museums, monuments, galleries and churches – and not forgetting its superb variety of beers – can provide a visitor to this city with several days’ entertainment.
+If you wish visit this magnificent city find out here, which of the many Prague hotels is offering the best deals.

 Prague Astronomical Clock